jeffnyman/improbable-mission/README.md

 - Can I play sounds?
 - Can I allow for movement?

 Without any of that, this project was pretty dead in the water.
-With the second release, I now have the entirety of that bare minimum!
+With the second release, I had the entirety of that bare minimum!

+The third "release" expanded on that by making sure that there was a player character (the agent) that the player could control.
+This allowed me to refine my logic for movement, sprite display, and audio playing.